mamokebe/Amazon-clone-react/README.md

   - then open terminal and
   -  run git clone url

-run npm install to initialize the dependencies
+To initialize the dependencies run: npm install